niksan9/pc-coding-challenge/README.md

 - Add a styled textarea to create a chat input field (textarea supports multiline)
 - Create a neat input experience (check whatsapp or other chat tools)
 - Show the message in the chat list above
-- Think about a long list of messages à how do you solve the chat like inverted scrolling?
+- Think about a long list of messages.
+How do you solve the chat like inverted scrolling?

 ## Lösungsidee